 Suppose the representative (freight forwarder) needs to be provided concrete specifications via the goods catalogue.
 In that case, the same goods will be classified differently and declared to customs at different rates.
 This is a process that companies must avoid at all costs, as it leads to increased errors and can result in unpleasant surprises during customs inspections.

 As a rule, the audit service has inspected the last three years.
 An inspection can be initiated for various reasons.
 Therefore, a distinction is made between the following inspections: import audit, preferential audit or foreign trade audit.
 The scope of the examination depends on the respective examination order.
 The review is usually completed after a few hours if only a random check occurs.
 The higher the import volume of the economic operator, the longer the audit may take.
 It depends on the following factors:

 - Number of imported products

-Depending on how many irregularities are found, an inspection will take longer and can drag on for weeks or even months.
+Depending on how many irregularities are found, an inspection will take longer.
+It can drag on for weeks or even months.

 On the other hand, a more extensive customs examination is ordered by the main customs office responsible for the economic operator’s district.

 These are the contents of a company audit

 The term “company audit” is customarily used for external audits.
 The responsible tax office carries out them routinely or for special reasons concerning all company income and other taxation bases.
 However, external audits only deal with certain types of tax, such as a special VAT audit or an external wage tax audit.